 I love this salsa recipe, and make it every year for Fourth of July (and throughout the summer).
 While it appears deceptively average, it actually delivers electric flavor with each bite.
-When you're ready to move on from salsa fresca, make this.
-What you'll have is a deliciously vibrant, earthy, and slightly smoky-tasting salsa.
+This recipe delivers a deliciously vibrant, earthy, and slightly smoky-tasting salsa.
 The deep, caramelized flavors of roasted tomatoes and onions alongside the smokiness of the chipotles make for a richly beautiful and balanced combination.
 And, that color!
 It's beautiful.

 Initially, I sat on this recipe for six months, waiting (and waiting) for tomato season.
 I waited through citrus season, asparagus season, and a good chunk of the stone fruits.
 Every few weeks I'd flip through my pocket-sized notebook and there it was, a messy scribble of black pen spanning three-quarters of a single page.
 The black letters were there to remind me of the deliciously vibrant, earthy, and slightly smoky-tasting salsa I jotted down while visiting friends in New Zealand.
 It is a salsa richly red in hue, accented with tiny flecks of green cilantro.
 We stayed with in Wellington for a week, and Hadley made it for us one evening.